 At the time of writing Mudgee is very busy and booked up, you need to plan a visit well ahead.

-If you prefer researching using Booking.com, here is a Mudgee map with places to stay
+If you like to research using Booking.com, here is a Mudgee map with places to stay

 More Mudgee Getaway Cottages Photos